hans-econ/hans-econ.github.io/source/examples/HANK2_SSJ/hank2_ssj.md

 p_{\ast} + B^{g}=\int{\left(g_{a,{\ast}} + g_{b,{\ast}}\right)d \Gamma_{\ast}}
 $$

+We will use these equatios for both calibration and the computation of stationary equilibria.

 ## The hmod File

-The model can be represented using a hmod file listed below
+The model can be represented using an hmod file listed below.
+To maintain consistency, the hmod file predominantly employs the same variable notations and equation representations as those in the model presentation.
+The file should be self-explanatory, aided by comments within the code.

 ```{literalinclude} hank2_ssj.hmod
 :language: HANS